shibisuriya/declarative-gridstack/packages/docs/frameworks/react/how-to/using-apis.md

 You can push an item directly to the layout json while adding a item, to learn more click [here](../how-to/adding-items.md)

-To see a comprehensive list of APIs exposed by each component click [here](../apis/index.md)
+To see a comprehensive list of APIs exposed by each component click here.